GoodNightIsabelle/Preprocessing-is-All-You-Need/README.md

 ./run_complexity_full.sh
 ```

-Run ``plotting_complexity.py`` to get the graphical report (results from the original version of the parsers are required):
+The following plot visualizes the average evaluation results of log parsers on logs with different numbers of variables.
+The red dot lines illustrate the original results obtained with the previous preprocessing function.

 ![image](./plots/complexity_full_all.png?raw=true)